cionx/algebra-1-script-ss-14/README.md

 - For those who want to compile these notes themselves:

-  - Compiling is intented to be done using `xelatex`.
+  - Compiling is intented to be done using `lualatex`.
   - The bibliography is using `biber`.
   - The `gitinfo2` package is used to display the date and hash of the last commit.